leangjia/blender_docs/trunk/blender_docs/manual/editors/file_browser.rst

 File Drop
 ^^^^^^^^^

-You can also drag & drop a file or directory from your file manager into the Blender File Browser.
+You can also drag and drop a file or directory from your file manager into the Blender File Browser.
-This will relocate it to the directory of the dropped file, and the file will be selected.
+This will move it to the directory of the dropped file, and the file will be selected.

 Selection